creativecoder10/sockets/README.md

 2. npm run start to run the application with nodemon

-3. open the Client window at localhost:4000
+3. open the Client window by opening the index.html file

 4. You can open multiple windows for the chat window